nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:bulb: **Tip:**
 For URL, we do not check if your URL actually exists<br>
 If no website [protocol](#glossary-protocol) is specified, we enforce a HTTP protocol as a protocol needs to be specified for an API request to be carried out<br>
-For instance, if a user's enters `google.com` as a URL, we will prepend the URL with `http://`, making it `http://google.com`
+For instance, if a user enters `google.com` as a URL, we will prepend the URL with `http://`, making it `http://google.com`
 </div>

 <div markdown="span" class="alert alert-danger">:exclamation: **Caution**